rachlbrown/rust-core/README.md

 this has no overhead for allocators with no instance state.

-Sharing stateful allocator instances between containers can be done with `RcMut` or unsafely with an `*mut` pointer.
-Containers are already expensive to clone, so reference counting shouldn't be much of an issue.
+Sharing stateful allocator instances between containers can be done with `core::rc` or `core::arc .
+Containers are already expensive to clone, so a reference count on container copies shouldn't be an issue.